-Students who are not feeling well are not permitted to use cell phones or classroom phones to call home.
-They are required to report to the school nurse who will make any necessary calls.
+Students are not permitted to use cell phones or classroom phones to call home/parents.
+They are required to report to the Main Office or School Nurse who will make any necessary calls.

 Parents/Guardians are expected to report to the school to pick up their children when, in the opinion of the school nurse, they are physically unable to continue with classes.
-Students who are not sent home by the nurse but are picked up or leave the building will be considered unexcused absence for missed time in school.
+Students who are not sent home by the nurse but are picked up or leave the building will be considered unexcused absent for missed time in school.